 -M value, or you can push us by entering an issue to the GitHub page so we can try to sort this out in a better way.

-Calling interactive interface with the new clustering
+Using the new clustering in the interactive interface with the new clustering